No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal | Federal News Network

 Duggan completed a long touchdown drive with a 1-yard plunge with 2:27 left in the first quarter and the Frogs were up 14-0 on touchdown-favorite Wolverines.

-Rod Moore picked off a tipped pass at midfield by Duggan and McCarthy went deep to Roman Wilson on the next play for what appeared to be a 51-yard touchdown pass.
-A review overturned the call and set up Michigan inside the 1.
-No problem for a team with the nation’s best offensive line, right?
+TCU: How the Frogs’ 3-3-5 defense, ostensibly built to counter spread offenses with speed, held up against Michigan’s power was the biggest Xs and Os question coming into the Fiesta Bowl.

-Michigan ran a quick hand off to fullback Kalel Mullings, who fumbled.
-TCU recovered, putting down another Michigan scoring threat.
+The answer: Pretty good for a half.
+TCU had three sacks — all by Dylan Horton — among six tackles for loss in the first half as the Frogs took a 21-6 lead.

-Coach Jim Harbaugh’s Wolverines put up a better showing in their second straight CFP semifinal appearances, but will lament the missed opportunities.
-Their first three first-and-goal situations produced three points.
+Michigan: Harbaugh’s Wolverines put up a better showing in their second straight CFP semifinal appearance, but will lament the missed opportunities.
+Their first three first-and-goal situations produced three points, including a fumble at the goal line.

 Michigan fell to 1-6 in bowl games under Harbaugh.